razzlero/file-folderer/README.md

 ### Technology

-File Folderer is a relatively simple file and was made using Kotlin + Tornadofx.
+File Folderer was made using Kotlin + Tornadofx.

 For testing JUnit + JIMFS is used which allows testing with virtual files and directories.

-TornadoFX currently does not support Java 9 or 10.
-Because of that this tool requires Java 8 to run.
+Because the tool uses TornadoFX for GUI it will currently only work with Java 8.

 ## Usage